brendanwhit/ds1-final-project/docs/index.md

 From these statistics,
 Pythagorean scores and the win percentages of each team were calculated.
 For the Pythagorean score an exponent of 1.79 was used as per the Miller paper.
 The target variable of interest is whether the home team won the game.
+Figure 1 represents the distribution of number of games played per day for the 2018 season.

-{% include image.html url="plots/desc-stats/num-games-hist.jpg" description="Figure 1
+{% include image.html url="plots/desc-stats/num-games-hist.jpg"
-represents the distribution of the number of games played per day over the course of the season" %}
+description="Figure 1: Figure 1 represents the distribution of the number of games played per day over the course of the season." %}

 The number of games per day must be at least 1 and technically has a max value of 30 if every team played a double header.